BillyDM/awesome-audio-dsp/README.md

 - [`ADLplug`] - Emulation of FM-synthesizers found in some classic game consoles.
 - [`Ninjas 2`] - Sample slicer and player.
 ### Audio FX
-- [`Airwindows Plugins`] - Many, many good quality effects and experiments developed over many years.
-- [`x42-plugins`] - A collection of good quality effects and visualizers.
-Some plugins are also sold as a commercial product.
 - [`Wolf Shaper`] - Good quality waveshaper with support for unlimited nodes.
 - [`Mverb`] - Nice-sounding plate reverb.
 - [`Dragonfly Reverb`] - Algorithmic reverb based on [`Freeverb`].
 - [`CloudReverb`] - Beautiful shimmering reverb based on the `CloudSeed` plugin by Valdemar Erlingsson.
 I choose this over the original as that uses a Windows-only C# platform for its GUI.
-- [`EQ10Q`] - A suite of plugins containing a 10-band parametric equalizer, gate, compressor, bass enhancer, and mid-side encoders.
 - [`Luftikus`] - Good quality analogue modeled equalizer.
 - [`Fogpad`] - Reverb plugin where reflections can be frozen, filtered, pitch-shifted, and mangled.
-- [`DISTRHO Plugin Framework`] - A bunch more open-source plugins are listed here.
-- [`lkjb plugins`] - Additional plugins made by the creator of [`Luftikus`].
 - [`Misstortion`] - Good quality hard/soft clipper.
 ### MIDI FX
 - [`Helio Workstation`] - A very modern and feature-rich sequencer.